 The company reached $200 million in assets.

-FDLIC reached its 20th anniversary and had grown to 80 employees with 300 sales professionals.
-The company gained the endorsement of several state funeral director associations, including the Pennsylvannia Funeral Directors Association, Funeral Directors Association of Kentucky, and Minnesota Funeral Directors Association.
+FDLIC reached its 20th anniversary and grew to 80 employees with 300 sales professionals.
+The company gained the endorsement of several state funeral director associations, including the Pennsylvania Funeral Directors Association, Funeral Directors Association of Kentucky, and Minnesota Funeral Directors Association.
 Parkway Advisors, Inc. was started, and DSP was sold to the “Alderwoods.”
 The company officially became paperless.

 The company reached $300 million in assets.

 FDLIC’s AM Best Rating was upgraded to A- (Excellent).

 FDLIC reached $500 million in assets.
 The company began to make loans to funeral home owners in exchange for exclusive sales agreements.
 Directors Choice Assignment Services (DCAS) was launched (rebranded in 2018 as CLAIMCHECK).

 In September, FDLIC withstood the greatest economic crisis since the Great Depression (with less than 1% of assets impaired) and strengthened its financial position with high quality investments purchased at extremely high rates.